pytchlang/pytch-webapp/doc/source/developer/index.rst

 maintenance.
 We use *Bootstrap* (v5) for UI primitives such as buttons.
 Routing is done with *react-router*.
 Testing is done with *Cypress*.

-Since starting the development, we have fallen behind the latest major versions of various key components.
-It would be good to scope out the task of updating to the latest versions.

 On-device storage of user projects is done with an *IndexedDB* instance, accessed vie *Dexie.js*.